-- Personal data is generally processed based on your own initiative when you send us a request for an explanation, a memo or a request for information.
-In this case, we use your personal data to respond to you.
+- Personal data are generally processed based on your own initiative when you submit us an application or send us a request for an explanation, a memo or a request for information.
+In this case, we use your personal data to process your application or respond to you.

-- If we have to make additional queries to respond to you, we will disclose your personal data only to the extent that is absolutely necessary.
+- If we have to make additional queries to process your application, we will disclose your personal data only to the extent that is absolutely necessary.

 - If another agency has the competency to respond to a request for an explanation/a memo/a request for information sent to us, we will send it to said agency and inform you of this.